Weekends at last: Taiwan workers to get 2 days off a week

 The new holidays had caused confusion since teachers and public servants fell under a different schedule and did not qualify for most of the new holidays.

-In the end, lawmakers sided with business, cancelling all but one of the seven, giving private sector and government workers the same number, 21, each year.
+In the end, lawmakers sided with business, cancelling all but one of the seven and giving private sector and government workers the same number, 21, each year.

 Even before the new law was enacted, many companies already were giving their staff two-day weekends.